Santa Monica Mountains: Flora

 The Santa Monica Mountains are in the California chaparral and woodlands ecoregion, and includes the California oak woodland and southern coastal sage scrub plant community, and are covered by hundreds of local plant species, some of which are very rare or endemic, and others which are widespread and have become popular horticultural ornamentals.
-Dudleya verityi is a rare species of succulent plant known by the common name Verity's liveforever.
-Endemic to Ventura County, this species is only found on one edge of the Santa Monica Mountains, where it occurs in coastal sage scrub habitat.
+Dudleya verityi is a rare species of succulent plant known by the common name "Verity's liveforever".
+This species is endemic to Ventura County and is found only on one edge of the Santa Monica Mountains, where it occurs in coastal sage scrub habitat.
 The most common trees in the mountains are oak and sycamore.
 The California black walnut, endemic to California, grows on the northern side of the mountains in the Valley and Griffith Park.
 Other species include willow and alder (along stream courses) and bay laurel.
 Several species of ferns (including large sword ferns) are found in wetter, shady areas throughout the range, especially near streams.